Is Your Future Sketchy?comments (5) December 31st, 2012 in Blogs

 The Digital Jobsite has many parallels to real-world jobsites in terms of building methods, materials and math.
 Although less tangible, interactions with others who visit and work here are meaningful.
 On a "real" jobsite co-workers share and discuss life's events and challenges throughout the day, during coffee break, lunch time and sittin' on a tailgate after tools are put away.
 These are times to share stories, hobbies and accomplishments.
 And when someone is facing a particular challenge, a time to support and encourage.
 These days our friends at Fine Homebuilding Magazine find themselves at the epicenter of an emotional earthquake: the Sandy Hook tradgedy.
 In response this event, the Taunton Press has issued a statement that expresses the impact on their community.
 As a co-worker I'm moved by their letter: A Message from Taunton: In Memory of the Sandy Hook Elementary School Victims that lends perspective to the impact of this tradgedy on their hometown.
 Please keep our friends in your thoughts and prayers as the New Year overtakes us.

-posted in: Blogs, architecture, measuring and marking tools, stairs, sketchup, mastersketchup, matt donley, mirrored ball, 2013, ball drop, resolution, new years, tutorials, aidan chopra
+posted in: Blogs, architecture, stairs, measuring and marking tools, sketchup, aidan chopra, mastersketchup, matt donley, mirrored ball, 2013, ball drop, resolution, new years, tutorials

 The Digital Job Site